Equivalence Principle in Chameleon Models: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, we have solved the chameleon field equation in the presence of two bodies (a larger body and a test body) and an environment.
-This has allowed us to evaluate the chameleon mediated force between these bodies and to determine the differential acceleration on two test bodies towards the larger one, resulting from the chameleon mediated interaction, which in turn can be compared with the outcome of the WEP experiments on Earth.
+In this paper we examined, in a critical manner, the degree to which the chameleon models evade existing bounds on the violation of UFF as a result of the famous {\it thin shell} effects.
+We were motivated by the fact that any {\it extended} body that can modify the chameleon field to such a large extent so as to generate that kind of nontrivial behaviour of the field near their surface, cannot be considered as a ``bona-fide" test particle.
+We have addressed the issue with a new method that allows the precise calculation of the full fledged two body system and its interaction with the chameleon field.
+This has allowed us to evaluate the chameleon mediated force between these bodies and to determine the differential acceleration on two {\it test} bodies towards the larger one resulting from the chameleon mediated interaction.
+As a result, we compared our estimates with the outcome of the WEP experiments on Earth and put constraints on the parameter space of the model.

+The approach that we have followed to compute the force takes into account the contribution of the two bodies (the larger and smaller ones) to the static field configuration everywhere in space.
+In order to simplify the calculations we have considered a scenario where the coupling between the chameleon field and the matter fields is universal.